canonical/risc-v-cookbook/docs/howto/launchpad/create_user.rst

 To upload code to Launchpad your code must be signed by a public key certificate.

-You could use an existing certfificate or create a new OpenPGP key pair:
+You could use an existing certificate or create a new OpenPGP key pair:

 .. prompt:: bash $ auto